-Directory Information: Graceland designates the following as directory information: name, local and home address, local and home telephone number, e-mail address, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards earned, most recent previous school attended, and photograph.

-Graceland may disclose any of the above items without prior consent, unless notified in writing to the contrary prior to the start of classes each period of enrollment.
-Requests not related to office duties and functions are to be directed to the record custodian and/or the designated office for release of information.
+Directory Information: Graceland designates the following as directory information: name, local and home address, local and home telephone number, e-mail address, date and place of birth, major field of study, class level, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards earned, most recent previous school attended, and photograph.
+Graceland may disclose any of the above directory information without prior consent, unless notified in writing by the student to the contrary prior to the start of classes each period of enrollment.
+Such writing should be delivered to the Office of Residence Life.

-Education records: any record (in handwriting, print, film, tapes, video, or other medium) maintained by Graceland or an agent of the University, which is directly related to a student, except the following:
+Education records: any record (in handwriting, print, film, tapes, video, or other medium) maintained by Graceland or an agent of Graceland, which is directly related to a student, except the following:

-• A personal record in any form (including paper, electronic mail, and voice mail forms) kept by a staff member if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other person except a temporary substitute for the maker of the record;
+- A personal record in any form (including paper, electronic mail, and voice mail forms) kept by a nonfaculty staff member if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other person except a temporary substitute or permanent replacement for the maker of the record; - An employment record of a student whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the student's employment;

-- An employment record of an individual whose employment is not contingent on the fact that he or she is a student, provided the record is used only in relation to the individual's employment; - Records maintained by Health Services if the records are used only for treatment of a student and made available only to those persons providing the treatment; - Alumni records which contain information about a student after he or she is no longer in attendance at the University and which do not relate to the person as a student.
+- Records maintained by Health Services if the records are used only for treatment of a student and made available only to those persons providing the treatment; - Alumni records which contain information about a student after he or she is no longer in attendance at the University and which do not relate to the person as a student.